getodk/docs/docs/central-install-digital-ocean.rst

      $ docker compose exec service node lib/bin/s3.js upload-pending 1

    If the configuration is correct, you should see a success message.
-If there are issues with the configuration, you should see an error messsage with hints on what needs to be fixed.
+If there are issues with the configuration, you should see an error message with hints on what needs to be fixed.
 To try uploading the same file again, you will need to reset its status to pending:

    .. code-block:: bash